hunorg/L-System-Studio/README.md

-# Comprehensive environment for creating and exploring L-Systems
+# Environment for creating and exploring L-Systems

 -work in progress-